 \begin{cproof} If the corner $\{B,C\}$ is nonempty, then as $G$ is 3-connected the corner contains a neighbour of~$v$, and together with $u$ and $w$ we have found three neighbours of~$v$ in~$C$.
 Thus assume that the corner $\{B,C\}$ is empty.
-Since not both adjacent links can consist of an edge, at least one adjacent link contains a vertex~$y$.
+By \autoref{EdgesAdjacentLinks}, at least one adjacent link contains a vertex~$y$.
 Since the corner for $\{B,C\}$ is empty but $y$ has two neighbours either in $B$ or in~$C$ (depending on which tri-separator $S(A,B)$ or $S(C,D)$ contains~$y$), it follows that $y$ is adjacent to~$v$.
 If $y$ is in the link for $B$, then $u$, $y$ and $w$ are three distinct neighbours of $v$ in $C$, and we were done.
 So assume that $y$ is in the separator of the strong tri-separation $(A,B)$.
 Thus $y$ has degree at least four.
 And since the corner $\{B,C\}$ is empty, the vertex $y$ must have one of its neighbours outside the mixed 3-separator $S(C,D)$ in the corner $\{A,C\}$, and this nonempty corner contains a neighbour of $v$ by 3-connectivity, which is different from $u$ and~$y$. \end{cproof}

 Let $c$ denote the unique neighbour of~$u$ in $C\sm D$.

 \begin{sublem} The edge $uc$ does not lie in the link for~$C$. \end{sublem} \begin{cproof} Suppose for a contradiction that $uc$ lies in the link for~$C$.
 Then $w$ must lie in the corner for $\{A,C\}$.
 In particular, the corner for $\{A,C\}$ is nonempty.
 So $\{u,v\}$ is a 2-separator, a contradiction to 3-connectivity. \end{cproof}